NCSU-Libraries/fits_aggregator/README.md

 bash fits_aggregator.sh [path to directory of fits files] [path to directory for output file]
 ```

-Output file will created in the specified directory as *fits_combined_reports.xml*
+Output file will be created in the specified directory as *fits_combined_reports.xml*